 Recent stormwater management project

 A stormwater management project was undertaken in early 2023 at Highbury Aqueduct Reserve within the stormwater channel adjacent Freshford Avenue.
-The civil works component of that project is now complete.
-There are still some related project components to be completed such as fencing and trail links at the site, however these are expected to be completed by mid 2024.
+The stormwater management project is now complete.

 Find out more about the 2023 stormwater management project.